Bulgaria Adoption Overview

 Bulgaria is a small, picturesque country in Eastern Europe that is approximately the size of the state of Tennessee.
-Bulgaria borders the Black Sea, as well as the countries Turkey, Greece, Romania and Serbia.
+Bulgaria borders the Black Sea, as well as the countries Turkey, Greece, Romania, and Serbia.
 Most of the country’s 7.7 million residents are concentrated in its urban centers, particularly the capital city of Sophia.
-Bulgaria offers universal healthcare and education through grade 12, and is a member of the European Union.
-It has been a democracy since 1990, as well as has a market-based economy driven by power engineering, heavy industry and agriculture.
+Bulgaria offers universal healthcare and education through grade 12 and is a member of the European Union.
+It has been a democracy since 1990, as well as has a market-based economy driven by power engineering, heavy industry, and agriculture.

 My adoption story is a long one, but I have to say I understand the true meaning of “everything comes to those who wait”.
 I grew up in a big family.
 My Dad had two jobs, so Mom stayed home and raised us.
 Now, our family is even bigger with lots of nieces and nephews as all my siblings got married and had children.
-When I passed the child bearing years, I was intrigued by the adoption process.
+When I passed the chchildbearingears, I was intrigued by the adoption process.
 This process is a long and hard one!
 You must have A LOT of patience, and the right agency.
 I started with Carolina Adoption Services, and finally completed my adoption this year from Bulgaria.
 I have to say everyone at Carolina Adoption Services was a pleasure to work with.
 They are patient, supportive, kind and knowledgeable.
 I now have a BEAUTIFUL little 3 1/2 year old daughter which was LOVE at first sight!
 I can’t imagine my life without her now!
 Mom always said God has a plan for you!
 Thanks to the great work at Carolina Adoption Services, my dream of being a Mother has come true!!!
 Thank you Carolina Adoption Services!

-“Through the miracle of adoption we chose to add to our family.
+“Through the miracle of adoption ,we chose to add to our family.
 We are so very grateful for the wonderful staff of CAS for their attention to detail and help they provided during this journey.
 We have been blessed with the addition of two wonderful daughters from Bulgaria.
 We could not have asked for a smoother process to bring them home.
 The journey is long but so worth it in the end.”

 -Brian & Trish